diegomarquez/side-scrolling-shooting-game/README.md

 ====================================================================
 ====================================================================

-Test the editor using Jasmine/QUnit
+Test the editor using Jasmine/QUnit and Karma

 ====================================================================
 ====================================================================